debbdeb/drugsideeffect/drugsideeffect/drugsideeffect/paper.md

 Drugsideeffect-test (v0.1.0) is a Python package (import as 'drugsideeffect') for exploring, categorizing, and visualizing drug side-effect mentions from textual data for research purposes; it is not intended for clinical diagnosis or decision-making.
 Repository: https://github.com/debbdeb/drugsideeffect.
 It can be installed via PyPI Test repository for testing: pip install -i https://test.pypi.org/simple/ drugsideeffect-test.

 Key dependencies include: pandas >=1.5, numpy >=1.23, matplotlib >=3.6, seaborn >=0.12, plotly >=5.11, nltk >=3.8, textblob >=0.17, and spacy >=3.5.
-Pretrained models are included in the package (drugsideeffect/models/) [1][2].
+Pretrained models are included in the package (drugsideeffect/models/) (McKinney 2010; Hunter 2007).

 For stable releases, the package will be available on PyPI: pip install drugsideeffect-test.
 The package provides tools for exploring, categorizing, and visualizing self-reported drug side-effect mentions from textual data for research purposes; it is not intended for clinical diagnosis or decision-making.
 The software integrates supervised machine learning classification with multi-layered lexicon-based extraction and visualization.
-It is specifically designed to bridge informal patient-generated content (e.g., tweets) with structured pharmacovigilance-oriented symptom categories.
+It is specifically designed to bridge informal patient-generated content (e.g., tweets and other social media or user generated text) with structured pharmacovigilance-oriented symptom categories.

 The system combines:
-1. A pretrained TF–IDF + Naive Bayes classifier pre-trained model for filtering side-effect-related text [3].
+1. The pretrained TF–IDF + Naive Bayes classifier is based on scikit-learn (Pedregosa et al. 2011).
 2. A set of curated lexicons for common symptoms, uncommon vaccine-related adverse events, slang / figurative expressions, temporal patterns, and alert keywords.
 3. A modular visualization layer for sentiment analysis, symptom distribution, temporal trends, engagement metrics, and onset/duration analysis.